mchimenti/mchimenti.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Director of Bioinformatics | Consultant | Investor
+role: Director of Bioinformatics | Consultant

 # Organizations/Affiliations to show in About widget
 organizations: